platformsh/platformsh-docs/docs/src/add-services/redis.md

 ---

-[Redis](https://redis.io/documentation) is a multi-model database that allows you to store data in memory for high-performance data retrieval and storage purposes.
+[Redis](https://redis.io/documentation) is a multi-model database that allows you to store data in memory for high-performance data retrieval and key-value storage.
 Platform.sh supports two different Redis configurations:

-- [Ephemeral Redis](#ephemeral-redis): for application-level caching with no persistent storage
+- [Ephemeral](#ephemeral-redis): to set up a non-persistent cache for your application
-- [Persistent Redis](#persistent-redis): for fast application-level key-value persistent storage
+- [Persistent](#persistent-redis): to set up fast persistent storage for your application

 {{% frameworks %}}